viadee/springBatchPerformanceMonitoring/README.md

 1. Add the sbpm-jar to your classpath (maven-repository to follow).
 2. Add the de.viadee.spring.batch.infrastructure.Configurator.class to your Spring-Application-Context (via @Import on your Configuration)
 3. Run the Job
-4. By default the monitoring result ist written to project-folder/target/database/monitoringDB.mv.db
+4. By default the monitoring result is written to project-folder/target/database/monitoringDB.mv.db